- Home

 Key Biosimilars Company Insights

-The market is highly competitive, with the presence of a large number of global and local players.
-Since biosimilars help in the reduction of costs and lead to increased profit margins, it has encouraged new players to enter the market.
+The market is highly competitive, with the presence of many global and local players.
+Since biosimilars help with the reduction of costs and lead to increased profit margins, they have encouraged new players to enter the market.

 - Dr. Reddy’s Laboratories, a global pharmaceutical company, operates across four main business segments and has notably strengthened its presence in the biosimilars space through its specialized division, Dr. Reddy’s Biologics.
 This division is dedicated to developing and commercializing high-quality biosimilars targeting therapeutic areas such as oncology, autoimmune disorders, hematology, and nephrology.